AceZz/bedtime-writer/doc/development.md

 2. Create flutter flavors for dev and prod (reference here).
 3. Android: Make sure you’ve added the `google-services.json` for both Firebase projects (dev and prod) in the respective android folders.
 Also make sure you have set up Flutter flavors correctly.
 4. Select the right dev or prod Firebase project: `firebase use <project-id>`.
-5. Generate the options file for Firebase (is dev or prod): `flutterfire configure -p <project-id> -a com.tap.bedtimewriter.<env>`.
+5. Generate the options file `firebase_options.dart` for Firebase: `flutterfire configure -p <project-id> -a com.tap.bedtimewriter.<env>`.
 This to be done once and only once at beginning of prod branch, so that prod branch has its own configuration.
 It is to be updated accordingly as changes are being made like when a new service is added.
 Please also delete the google-services.json that this command will generate as it will create one outside of prod and dev.
 Explanations: -p specifies the Firebase project, -a specifies the android app ( = dev or prod).
 Should be adapted for iOS with -i.

 ### Switch between dev and prod environments